 - 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3501.
-Measurement of height and limitations - 2.
-Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
+Measurement of height and limitations - Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3505.
 Setback Measurements, allowances and restrictions - 3.
-These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay.
+These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 4.
+For new residential subdivisions only, Single-Family Detached Zero Lot Line dwellings may be constructed with a 0-foot setback on one side yard; whereas, the opposite side yard shall be at least 10 feet. - 5.
+The maximum Impervious Surface Ratio (ISR) is 0.75 for residential uses.
+For nonresidential uses, see the underlying Future Land Use Category.